eespr/MuLTI-TEM/README.md

 # MuLTI-TEM

-Multimodal Layered Transdimensional Inversion of Time Domain Electromagnetic data with Depth Constraints
+Multimodal Layered Transdimensional Inversion of Transient Electromagnetic data with Depth Constraints

 (Can be used for all ground-based TEM survey designs, see parameter list below)